Election scenarios and probabilities

 • Partial rollback of specific IRA incentives possible

-• New tariffs implemented on selected imports, universal tariffs possible, and China targeted for higher tariffs
+• New tariffs implemented on selected imports, universal tariffs possible but may face legal challenges, and China targeted for higher tariffs

 • Macro impact

-Overall economic impact should be positive, but inflationary pressure increases, resulting in fewer Fed rate cuts.
+Overall economic impact is mixed.
+Inflationary pressure increases, resulting in fewer Fed rate cuts.
 Positive for the USD at least initially, but higher deficits and trade tensions could later undermine the dollar.

 • Rates impact